Valkyria Chronicles 4 Review

 Valkyria Chronicles 4 9

-Although Valkyria Chronicles 4 takes place in the same fictionalized Second European War (World War II), set in the Europa continent, the game follows a group of Gallian citizens fighting for the Atlantic Federation fighting against the Eastern Imperial Alliance.
+Although Valkyria Chronicles 4 takes place in the same fictionalized Second European War (World War II) set in the Europa continent, the game follows a group of Gallian citizens fighting for the Atlantic Federation against the Eastern Imperial Alliance.
 As the leader (Claude Wallace) of Squad E, it has become your duty to attempt to end the war in a single counterattack by capturing the Imperial capital.
 This one action should bring a swift end to the bloody conflict that has engulfed the world.
-The game once again blends the need for action-focused gameplay with a deep sense of command and strategy.
-Every “phase” or turn can be broken down into two unique and necessary components that define the game series: command and action.
+The game once again blends action-focused gameplay with a deep sense of command and strategy.
+Every "phase" or turn can be broken down into two unique and necessary components that define the game series: command and action.

 Simply Put

 Valkyria Chronicles 4 is the best entry in the series since the original game released over ten years ago.
-Regardless of the difficulty chosen (you can switch between easy and normal at any time), missions take quite some time to complete (you may be playing a single mission for close to an hour), which helps you feel rewarded for completing each one.
-Successful missions provide you with experience points to level up and further upgrade your squad’s equipment.
+Regardless of the difficulty chosen (you can switch between easy and normal at any time), missions take quite some time to complete—you may be playing a single mission for close to an hour—which helps you feel rewarded for completing each one.
+Successful missions provide you with experience points to level up and further upgrade your squad's equipment.

 More Reviews on SelectButton